-One of my favorite sayings actually isn’t appropriate to print here, so I’ll approximate: Opinions are like [unpleasant but necessary body part]; everybody’s got one.
+One of my favorite sayings isn’t appropriate to print here, so I’ll paraphrase: Opinions are like [unpleasant but necessary body part]; everybody’s got one.
 Advice is similar—everybody’s got some.
 Unfortunately, though, a lot of people who want to give advice have bad advice to offer.

 I have no idea why, but humans seem to be hardwired to give advice.
 If you’re going through something, people want to tell you exactly what you should do.
 But just because everyone is offering advice, doesn’t mean that all of it (or any of it!) is any good.

-So, let’s start out by talking about the worst places to get copywriting advice (or really any kind of advice), and then end on the best places.
+So, let’s start by talking about the worst places to get copywriting advice (or really any kind of advice) and then end on the best places.

 A few years ago, I was sitting with a group of friends and one of them was talking about how confused she was by how the guy she was seeing was very slow about texting her back.
 We all had a few things to say about it, but no one was louder than her perpetually single roommate.